su8/pinky-bar/README.md

 --without-alsa --without-x11 --without-mpd --with-colours --with-net --with-pci --without-dvd --without-sensors
 ```

+The pci and sensors configure options will be discarded in FreeBSD.
+If you supplied **--with-alsa** and **--with-oss** or used the port package with the ncurses dialogue, alsa will have higher precedence over OSS.
+By default the port package will have OSS selected and alsa unselected.

 **--with-net** will substitute -O0 flag to mitigate a bug in GCC caused by -O2. -O0 will optimize the compiled binary for file size, while -O2 will optimize it for speed.
 So don't be shocked to find out that **--without-net** will cause the compiled binary to double it's size.

 ---